#

 Whilst bringing a legal claim or applying for redress is often ultimately healing and positive for survivors, we also know that the process itself can seem very challenging.
 We are highly experienced in assisting and supporting clients who have been physical and sexually abused or sexually harassed.

-sexual, physical & institutional abuse.
+Sexual, physical & institutional abuse.

 We assist survivors of sexual, physical and institutional abuse to bring common law claims for compensation.